 Our Take on the NeoXCraft

 VRCO features a team of experienced aviators, businessmen, and engineers.
 Additionally, the company is one of few to have organized a Pilot Academy to train persons to fly their product.
-Although this momentum is built for VRCO, the 2 person capacity of the NeoXCraft combined with a pilot requirement means that there may only be one revenue seat per flight, which may affect their profitability and sales prospects.
+Although the 2 person capacity and pilot requirement of the NeoXCraft may limit the aircraft's application as a shared urban air taxi, VRCO is currently marketing its aircraft as a 'hyperluxury supercar of the skies' for private use and ownership.
+Given this positioning for private sales, VRCO could lead the industry for privately owned roadable VTOLs.